leangjia/blender_docs/manual/physics/soft_body/introduction.rst

 e.g. by moving collision objects or shaking a soft body object.

-You can then select the soft body object while running the simulation and *Apply* the modifier in the *Modifiers* tab of the Properties editor.
+You can then select the soft body object while running the simulation and *Apply* the modifier in the *Modifiers* tab of the Properties.
 This makes the deformation permanent.